randombyte-developer/raspi-setup/README.md

-- Download Raspi OS lite 32-bit and write to SD card
+- Download Raspi OS and write it to the SD card
 - Run `./setup.sh`